STUDENT CLUBS AND DIRECTORATES

 Tanya Sheoran, Exco

-- Helping NUS MBA Alumni Association events such as Movie night and Sports events.
+- THE NUS MBA Alumni Association networking events

 Career Development and Corporate Outreach

 The Directorate of the NUS MBA Career Development & Corporate Outreach acts as the bridge between Career Services Office (CSO) and the MBA cohort.
 Its main focus is to maintain and improve the network and relations of industry contacts.
 It also serves to work closely with CSO in planning and organising career and professional development related events for the MBA cohort.